chuckabox/imc-prosperity-4/readme.md

 The findings were surprising:
 - Way more players picked close to Nash than we had expected.
-- There wasmassive buy pressure on "nice numbers" like 17 and 73, confirming our human psychology prior.
+- There was massive buy pressure on "nice numbers" like 17 and 73, confirming our human psychology prior.
 - Minor deviations elsewhere seemed due to random noise.

 Based on this, we simplified and updated our priors: